James Joseph Brown was an American singer, dancer, musician, record producer, and bandleader.

 James Brown holds the record for the most singles listed on the Billboard Hot 100 chart that did not reach No 1.

-James Brown family lived in extreme poverty in Elko, South Carolina, which was an impoverished town at the time.
+The James Brown family lived in poverty in Elko, South Carolina, which was an impoverished town in 1933.

 James Brown began singing in talent shows as a young child, first appearing at Augusta's Lenox Theater in 1944, winning the show after singing the ballad "So Long".